“Cut doors and windows to make a room. Where the room isn't, there's room for you.” Tao Te Ching, Lao Tzu, interpreted by Ursula K LeGuin

 All this work culminated in the process we now know as Clean Space.

 We start on day 1 with the basic Clean Space process and how to adapt it to each individual.
 After a brief overview of David Grove's work in relation to space, we'll be straight into learning by doing, by moving.
 We'll demonstrate the Clean Space process and show you how to facilitate it yourself.
 Then you'll do it… and do it..., getting feedback as you go.
 We'll provide coaching in the moment and explore the learnings in the group.
-The first two days will equip you with the skills and knowledge you need to start running individual Clean Space sessions with your own clients as well as how to design new Clean Space processes for different contexts.
+The first two days (part 1) will equip you with the skills and knowledge you need to start running individual Clean Space sessions with your own clients as well as how to design new Clean Space processes for different contexts.

-On days 3 and 4 we'll investigate how the principles of Clean Space translate into group situations.
+On days 3 and 4 (part 2) we'll investigate how the principles of Clean Space translate into group situations.
 What do you need to take into account as you plan for a Group Clean Space session?
 And how can you manage the process as the group size increases?
 All will be revealed via live demonstrations, group discussion and an opportunity for you to have a go at group facilitation.

 Discover how to use space as your co-facilitator